Kalehe Territory: Security problems

-The region has long been plagued by territorial conflicts, interethnic tensions, and armed violence, which are deeply rooted in disputes over land ownership, administrative boundaries, and the presence of armed groups.

 Interethnic and territorial disputes

 The territory is composed of two chiefdoms: Buhavu and Buloho, whose boundaries and authority have historically been contested.
-The Buhavu Chiefdom, which consists of seven groupements, is predominantly inhabited by the Bahavu people, who occupy Buzi, Mbinga Nord, and Mbinga Sud.
+The Buhavu Chiefdom, which consists of seven groupements, is predominantly inhabited by the Bahavu people, who occupy Buzi, Mbinga-Nord, and Mbinga-Sud.
 The Batembo control Kalima, Mubuku, and Ziralo, while the Barongeronge reside in Kalonge.
 Disputes over land ownership and administrative authority have led to tensions between these groups.

 A key source of conflict is the demand for autonomy by the Batembo and Barongeronge, who seek administrative independence from the Bahavu.
 The Batembo, in particular, have sought to reestablish their cultural and political unity, which was fragmented by colonial-era territorial divisions since 1945.
 However, this aspiration is strongly opposed by the Bahavu, who fear the loss of territory, resources, and economic influence.

 Women of Kalehe Territory marching with a sign that reads, "Wives of the police officers of the Kahuzi-Biega district".

 The conflict between the Batembo and Bahavu escalated in 1999 with the occupation of the region by Rwanda and Uganda-backed rebel group Congolese Rally for Democracy (RCD), which was staunchly opposed to the central government in Kinshasa.
 Under RCD authority, the administrative restructuring of Kalehe Territory culminated in the provisional designation of Bunyakiri as an independent territorial entity, an action that was formally instituted through a departmental decree on 22 July 2002.
 Its internal subdivisions and boundaries with neighboring territories were defined by decrees dated 7 August and 28 September 2002.
 This reorganization resulted in the Bahavu losing significant territorial influence and access to mining sites.
 Beyond the indigenous interethnic rivalries, the Bahavu, Batembo, and Banyarwanda, comprising Batutsi and Bahutu, remain embroiled in long-standing disputes, particularly in the middle and high plateaus of Kalehe Territory.
 These disputes primarily center on nationality and land ownership.
 The Bahavu and Batembo have historically regarded the Banyarwanda as foreigners, arguing that their presence in the region dates back only to the migratory waves of 1959, thus denying them land rights and political representation.
 Banyarwanda presence in the territory dates back to colonial migration policies.
 In the 1950s, Hutu migrants arrived as part of Belgian efforts to provide labor for plantations in the then-Belgian Congo.
 Some of these migrants had initially settled in Masisi Territory, North Kivu, before relocating to Kalehe Territory.
 Customary Bahavu and Batembo chiefs granted them access to unoccupied land in the highlands (Hauts Plateaux).
 Subsequently, from 1959 onwards, political upheavals in Rwanda led to an influx of Tutsi refugees, who also settled in the territory and acquired land.